azarc-io/verathread-dev-toolkit/docs/docs/gs_setup.md

 Set your `NAMESPACE` to a value such as `<YOUR FIRST NAME>-dev` you must make sure that the same value is set in the projects you are working on.

+Set your `GHCR_DOCKER_TOKEN` to your GitHub personal access token, this is required to allow kubernetes to pull down docker images from private repositories.

 !!! warning

-    You must set the same value for `NAMESPACE` in all projects
+    You must set the same value for `NAMESPACE` in all projects in order for applications to be deployed into the same namespace.

 ### Create your cluster